moeindanesh/type-generator/README.md

 Then specify the templates directory using the `-t` option in CLI or `templates` option in programmatic usage.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Development

+1. Clone the repository
+2. Install dependencies with `bun install`
+3. Run tests with `bun test`
+4. Build the package with `bun run build`

 ## License

 MIT © [moeindana]

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for details about changes and releases.